Toggle: English / Spanish

 - Ask your doctor which drugs you should still take on the day of your surgery.

-- If you have , , or other medical conditions, your surgeon will ask you to see your doctor who treats you for these conditions.
+- If you have , , or other medical conditions, your surgeon will ask you to see the doctor who treats you for these conditions.

 - Tell your doctor if you develop a cold, flu, fever, herpes breakout, or other illness before your surgery.